Indian Premier League: Which England players feature, what to expect, and who might win?

 Prediction: Runners-up

 Chennai will up near the top of the table again.
-They may not always have the strongest side on paper but they have one of the all time great captains and thrive in when the pressure is really on.
+They may not always have the strongest side on paper but they thrive when the pressure is really on.
 If this is Dhoni's last season, another shot at the trophy would be a fitting send-off.

 History